Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 Why Use In-Store Retail Analytics?

-As we just touched on, one of the biggest reasons to use analytics to guide decision making is that your decisions then become based on the truth vs. your perception of the reality.
+As we just touched on, one of the biggest reasons to use analytics to guide decision making is that your decisions then become based on the truth vs. your perception of reality.

 No matter how objective we try to be in a situation, humans are riddled with cognitive biases.
 We also tend to see and act on patterns and correlations that are fundamentally flawed.
 What follows is an example of how that might play out in a retail setting.